 This TV uses Pulse Width Modulation (PWM) to dim its backlight.
 It flickers at 120Hz at all backlight settings.

-The LG UN7000 doesn't have a Black Frame Insertion feature.
+This TV doesn't have a Black Frame Insertion feature.

 This TV can interpolate content up to 60fps, known as the 'Soap Opera Effect'.
 The motion interpolation feature works well and smooths motion out, but there are visible artifacts in busy scenes.
 Also, there's duplication in motion due to the backlight's 120Hz flicker.